ErykBrol/Snake/README.md

 # Snake
-Remake of popular snake game, written in Java.
+Clone of the popular snake game, written in Java.
 Focus on movement and responsiveness.
 This was one of the first game projects I worked on from a couple years ago and I am overall pleased with the result.

 ## Screenshots
 Here are a couple of screenshots of the game: